microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/filestorage-delete-deletedcontainers.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

 Permanently remove a [fileStorageContainer](../resources/filestoragecontainer.md) from the deleted container collection.
-If you remove fileStorageContainers using this method, they are permanently removed from the deleted container collection.
-Therefore, they cannot be restored afterward.
+Removing a file storage container with this API permanently removes it from the deleted container collection.
+Therefore, they can't be restored later.

 ## Permissions